dirtshell/amelia_viewer/README.md

 * make the dropdown selectors not work when disabled
 * Style the text box inputs and the dropdown selectors for indicating they are disabled
 * change the ids of all the "download_dir" stuff to "upload_file" or something
+* When we disable the file input for local playback (occurs while we are streaming) stop the icon from changing color on hover.
 * Add playback functionality using uploaded video
     * Select file to playback
     * Create side-menu for local playback